forestgrape/coronavirus/coronavirus.md

 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life:
 * All forms of life except those who are able to do photosynthesis or use thermal energy are dependent on forms of energy produced by other forms of life.
 * Besides energy mammals including us humans need extern sources for vitamins, essential amino acids, essential fatty acids, ...
-* Many forms of life live in symbiontic relations with many other forms of life: each form providing what it is best at providing at.
-Sometimes out of relations, permanentely coupled forms of life develop: E.g. mitochondria as cell organelles.
+* Many forms of life live in symbiotic relations with many other forms of life: each form providing what it is best at providing at.
+Sometimes out of relations, permanently coupled forms of life develop: E.g. mitochondria as cell organelles.

 > Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes/machines.
 Where as viruses can't produce all needed enzymes/machines

-### Cell based Life Forms
+### Membrane Forming Life Forms
 [in work]
 As noted all forms of life which encode their entire metabolism are dsDNA based.
 Many [to check if all] of these forms shield their metabolism by semipermeable membranes.
 The membranes evolved vary how permeable, thick and rigid they are.
 > Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
-These forms are called *prokaryotes* (pro=before, karyo=kernel).
+These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).

 > Forms, that additionally shield their genome by an inner membrane.
 This inner structure is called nucleus.
-Forms of life having a nucleus are called *eukaryotes* (naming done in the 60's from eu and karyo=nucleus).
+Forms of life having a nucleus (Latin for kernel) are called *eukaryotes* (naming done in the 60's from eu and karyo=kernel).

 * Prokaryotes
     - Eubacteria